John Terry Page, Jr., 1943-2020

 Survivors include four sisters: Sheila (Proctor) Winn and husband Victor of Harrisburg, Julie Proctor of Columbia, Mary Sue Proctor of Columbia and Teresa Proctor of Columbia, along with several nieces and nephews.

 Pallbearers will be Victor Winn, Kevin Winn, Brad Cope, Scott Whitney, Will Lene and Chris Kemper.
-Honorary pallbearers will be Arick Tuhro, Cody Lene and Blake Bennington.
+Honorary pallbearers will be Arick Tuhro, Codi Lene and Blake Bennington.

 Memorials are suggested to Red Rock Cemetery Fund c/o Russell Cook, 200 Elizabeth St., Hallsville, MO 65255.